animoofps/ME-DGTokenFarmer/README.md

 and **Deflect Melee**(![image](https://github.com/animoofps/ME-DGTokenFarmer/assets/144723877/18e26310-2482-46aa-a4bf-b1d77857d87c))
  is a **MUST** have in your ability bar!

-## Features
+## To add

-- Automates token farming process.
+- ImGUI that lets you pick from Max Guild and Wars room [and whatever else people think of]
-- **To add to the script :** ImGUI that lets you pick from Max Guild and Wars room [and whatever else people think of]
+- Better banking/prayer renewal utilization

 ## Contribution
 Feel free to post stuff that could improve the script further, I will implement it into the script!